 Yes it’s Muppets in a living space ship but also the first time that aliens looked and felt very alien, both the space ship and its crew.
-The Henson legacy lives on this show that made it possible to believe these creatures were real.
-Also their plotting as the series went on started to stretch the narrative boundaries of the spaceship show as well as how an hour's action should be constructed.
-Also the wonderful Claudia Black as space warrior Aeryn Sun is the reason that you should crossover to watch the first six episodes of The Nevers (2021-??).
+The Henson legacy made it possible to believe these creatures were real.
+The plotting as the series went on started to stretch the narrative boundaries of the spaceship show as well as how an hour's action should be constructed.
+The wonderful Claudia Black as space warrior Aeryn Sun is one reason that you should crossover to watch the first six episodes of The Nevers (2021-??).
 Besides The Nevers is an equally weird science fiction story that appears to be an gaslamp fantasy twist on Alice in Wonderland and Peter Pan--until Black shows up.

 This bounty hunters in space show featured crazy, offbeat plotting like Farscape with more low rent technical effects--and even greater diversity of characters!
 It’s a delight for its ability to not take itself too seriously and the constant shaking up of audience expectations.
 Also the prop department loved, loved, loved their green goo.

 There's several stories out there with this title, but hunt down the 1998 British mini-series that treats vampires as a scientific fact and how that might lead to some very scary manipulations of modern government.
 Other people have done this theme but this one ladles out the chills better than all the rest.
 Plus the always great Idris Elba in a fascinating performance.